dmbarbour/glas/docs/GlasNamespaces.md

 ## Evaluation Strategy

-In addition to explicit laziness via 'load', we might assume NS has implicit laziness via thunks in the runtime data representation.
-Our default evaluation strategy should be lazy, avoiding unnecessary evaluation of load or observation of thunks.
-This is easily augmented with parallelism, operating on full sets at a time.
+In general, we'll want lazy evaluation of the NS because an NS may have hidden thunks at the data representation layer.
+This might further extend to 'load' expressions (see *Namespace Macros*).
+Laziness can be supported by filtering evaluation based on 'mv' translations in 'lz'.
+We can also rewrite 'ap' almost immediately to 'lz', and use thunks for composition or translation of TL.

+Also, assuming ambiguous definitions are invalid, it is convenient to select one definition and stick with it as if it were the only definition.
+Ambiguity becomes a race condition, reported through warnings or error messages.
+To avoid redundant messages and simplify diagnosis, we can track the ambiguous definitions.

         type EvalContext =
-            ( have:(Map of Name to Expr)            # extracted definitions
-            , want:(Map of Name to (Set of NS))     # needed defs and pending tasks , todo:(Set of NS)                      # NS elements to be processed , fail:(Set of NS)                      # failed tasks for diagnosis , drop:(Map of Name to (Set of Expr))   # conflicting defs for diagnosis )
+            ( have:(Map of Name to Expr)            # selected definitions only , want:(Map of Name to (Set of Task))   # needed defs and pending tasks , todo:(Set of NS)                      # NS elements to be processed , drop:(Map of Name to (Set of Expr))   # ambiguous defs for diagnosis )

-When extracting some definitions, if they aren't already defined we add them to 'want'.
-In each evaluation step, we can scan 'todo' for tasks that might contribute to what we 'want'.
-The primary basis for laziness is to filter 'lz' and 'ld' tasks based on output prefixes from 'mv' translations.
-It is feasible to index and cache the output prefixes for each 'mv' map, perhaps extending the TL type.

-To process 'df', we add the names to 'have' if they are previously undefined, otherwise add to 'drop' and log a warning.
-When we add a name to 'have' we can remove the same name from 'want' and return any pending tasks to the 'todo' set.
+In this case Task is from the context.
+We might capture tasks that cannot be processed immediately due to at least one missing definition.
+Or we could ignore Task and use an empty set (unit). .

+Based on the wanted names, we select a potential candidate from the 'todo' list.
+Any invalid candidate gets pushed to the rear of the 'todo' choices, while other candidates are partially evaluated, often expanding into a larger set of 'todos'.
+In case of 'df', we immediately add items to 'have' (or 'drop' if we have a different definition).
+When we finally find the definition, we remove it from the 'want' list.

 We'll process 'ap' and patches by rewriting.
 The list of patch operations will be processed eagerly, but 'mx' rewrites to a lazy operation.
 Use of 'at' to translate patches is a relatively sophisticated operation.

         ap:(NS, ()) => NS                           # ap done
         ap:(NS, (mx:(TL, Adds), Ops)) =>            # lazily apply mx